Used by the editor to extend its functionality.

 Remember that you have to manage the visibility of all your editor controls manually.

 Remove the control from the bottom panel.
 Don’t forget to call this if you added one, so the editor can remove it cleanly.

 Remove the control from the specified container.
 Use it when cleaning up after adding a control with add_control_to_container.
 Note that you can simply free the control if you won’t use it anymore.

 Remove the control from the dock.
 Don’t forget to call this if you added one, so the editor can save the layout and remove it cleanly.

 - void remove_export_plugin ( EditorExportPlugin exporter )

 - void save_external_data ( ) virtual

-This method is called after the editor save the project or when the it’s closed.
+This method is called after the editor saves the project or when it’s closed.
 It asks the plugin to save edited external scenes/resources.

 - void set_state ( Dictionary state ) virtual